bgbennyboy/DoubleFine-Explorer/README.md

 ## New in this version
- - Added support for the .isb audio bundles in Psychonauts.
-These are found in the pc version and contain the music, speech and sfx.
-So all Psychonauts audio can now be played and dumped.
-- Added directory support to Psychonauts .pkg bundles.
-This means that the resources in the bundle are listed and dumped with their original folder names eg 'textures\ui\sayline heads\'.
-We've known there was a directory section in the bundle for years but no-one could ever figure out the format of how it applied to the files.
-Many thanks to Watto for figuring out the algorithm after all this time.
-- Fixed files in Psychonauts .pkg bundles missing their file extensions.
+ - Added support for the ppf level pack bundles in Psychonauts 1.
+Many thanks to [John Peel](https://github.com/JohnPeel/repkg/wiki/PPF-File-Format) for excellent his work on reverse engineering the new format.
+This means that the newer Steam/GOG versions of the game are now fully supported.
+Anyone needing to look inside the Xbox or PS2 versions or indeed browse the level pack files in the original release can still use my old [Psychonauts Explorer.](http://quickandeasysoftware.net/software/psychonauts-explorer)  program.

 ## How to use it